 Armenia’s commitment to prohibiting corporal punishment

 Armenia expressed its commitment to prohibiting all corporal punishment of children by unequivocally accepting recommendations to do so made during the Universal Periodic Reviews of Armenia in 2010 and 2015.
 The Government has reported that prohibition is included among draft amendments to the Family Code.
-Armenia is a Pathfinder country with the Global Partnership to End Violence Against Children, which was established in 2016.
+Armenia has been a Pathfinder country with the Global Partnership to End Violence Against Children since February 2016.

 Summary of necessary legal reform to achieve full prohibition

 Prohibition is still to be achieved in the home, some alternative care settings and day care.

 There is no defence for the use of corporal punishment enshrined in legislation but there is no explicit prohibition.
 In theory, the prohibition of cruelty, violence and humiliation in childrearing in article 53 of the Family Code would prohibit corporal punishment by parents, which invariably violates a child’s dignity, but the law is not interpreted in this way – and the potential for such an interpretation is undermined by the near universal social acceptance and use of corporal punishment in childrearing.
 Realisation of children’s rights to equal protection from assault under the law and to protection from all forms of violence requires clarity in law that no degree or form of corporal punishment is acceptable or lawful, without exception.
 Prohibition should be enacted of all corporal punishment and other humiliating and degrading treatment, in the home and all other settings where adults exercise authority over children.